 - Select Enable Signature Validation in Authentication Requests and Logout Requests if you need this feature configured.

 - Select Enable Single Logout so that all sessions are terminated once the user signs out from one server.
-You can enter a SLO Response URL and SLO Request URL if required.
-These indicate the endpoint that the response and reqest are sent to.
+You can enter a Custom Logout URL if required.

 - Select Enable Attribute Profile to enable this and add a claim by entering the claim link and clicking the Add Claim button.

 - Select Enable Audience Restriction to restrict the audience.
 You may add audience members using the Audience text box and clicking the Add Audience button.

 - Specify the Issuer.
 This should be equal to the